Hero Image

 Dr. Valerie Peters has spent more than a decade studying pollinators in tropical ecosystems, focusing on how climate change and habitat loss affect bees and their role in pollinating crops and wild plants.
 Her research helps guide strategies to protect pollinators and support ecosystem health and food security.

-Walk flowering mountain trails looking for orchid bees, stingless bees and butterflies while helping document pollinator diversity in Monteverde’s tropical landscapes.
+Walk among flowers on mountain trails looking for orchid, stingless and other bee species as you document pollinator diversity in Monteverde’s biodiverse landscapes.

 Explore Monteverde from Cloud Forest to Coffee Farm